MohamadElgendy23/color-switcher/README.md

 3) Palette: User selects a color instead of entering it.
 This is done by the magic of a color palette.

+In addition to this, all the JavaScript code is documented well with comments and follows good code structure.